jmg0144/Justin-Giovatto-Portfolio/README.md

   - The data contains no missing values.

 ![Screen Shot 2021-10-12 at 5 29 28 PM](https://user-images.githubusercontent.com/66973223/137032113-ee4ab177-ea09-490a-88b2-75942a2c066e.png)
+ - Data contains significatly more 'false's than 'true's, this will need to be addressed later when building models in order to prevent class imbalance.

 ![Screen Shot 2021-10-12 at 5 30 06 PM](https://user-images.githubusercontent.com/66973223/137032197-4c16e344-a6ff-4009-b2af-c34d4b5820cc.png)
+ - Internaional plan will need to be converted to a categorical feature.

 ![Screen Shot 2021-10-12 at 5 30 19 PM](https://user-images.githubusercontent.com/66973223/137032241-f790f235-7eec-41bb-9699-4ff578dd0a82.png)